Quasi-normal modes of the Ay\'on-Beato-Garc\'ia black hole surrounded by quintessence: Introduction

 The study of quasi-normal modes (QNMs) associated with black holes plays a central role in characterizing their stability and understanding the emission of gravitational waves.
 These modes depend on the fundamental parameters that define the black hole and are described by a Schrödinger-type wave equation with a specific effective potential.
 The boundary conditions, which require purely ingoing waves at the event horizon and outgoing waves at spatial infinity, lead to complex oscillatory solutions.
 The real part of the frequency corresponds to the oscillation rate, while the imaginary part determines the damping time scale.

-The study of quasi-normal modes has been carried out for a wide range of regular and no regular black hole solutions, most of which are typically treated as isolated systems.
+The study of quasi-normal modes has been carried out for a wide range of regular and no regular black hole solutions, most of which are typically treated as isolated systems among those that can be mentioned, for example \cite{Lopez:2022uie} \cite{Toshmatov:2018tyo} \cite{Fernando:2012yw}.
 However, this assumption is not entirely realistic, since black holes are astrophysical objects distributed throughout the universe and can interact with different types of matter and fields.
 Considering that dark energy constitutes approximately $68 \%$ of the universe and is responsible for its accelerated expansion.
 It is reasonable to assume that black holes are surrounded by dark energy.
+In this sense, QNM studies have also been carried out on black holes surrounded by dark energy or dark matter, for example \cite{Al-Badawi:2025coy} \cite{Das:2023ess} \cite{Al-Badawi:2023lke}.

+As is well known, several alternative models have been proposed as candidates for dark energy, most of which rely on the dynamics of a scalar field.
+Among these, the quintessence model has been extensively employed to describe black holes surrounded by such a field.

-Kiselev \cite{Kiselev:2002dx} presented a static spherically symmetric solution of the Einstein equations that represen a black hole surrounding for quintessential (alternative model as candidate for dark energy).
+Kiselev \cite{Kiselev:2002dx} presented a static spherically symmetric solution of the Einstein equations that represent a black hole surrounding for quintessential.
+It is possible to mention that although the stress–energy tensor leading to Kiselev model is anisotropic and can be decomposed into a perfect-fluid component plus an electromagnetic or scalar-field contribution implying that it does not correspond to a perfect fluid or canonical quintessence in the cosmological sense \cite{Boonserm:2019phw} \cite{Visser:2019brz}.
+Nevertheless, the Kislev model remains a useful, that captures features of dark-energy-like fields.

 The Kiselev model has enabled various studies related to black holes surrounded by quintessence, such as geodesics \cite{Ghaderi:2017yfr}, quasi-normal modes \cite{Rayimbaev:2022mrk}, scattering cross-sections, and absorption \cite{Lopez:2021ujg}.
 Generally, it is possible to observe that an additional horizon (quintessence horizon) can be obtained when the quintessence is incorporated.
 Also, the quintessence state parameter and the normalization factor modify the behaviour of QNMs, scattering cross-sections, and absorption cross-sections.

 Among the different models of black holes, regular black holes have attracted considerable attention due to their ability to avoid singularities while remaining consistent with general relativity.
 In particular, the Ay\'on–Beato–Garc\'ia (ABG) solution \cite{ayon1998regular} stands out as an appealing framework, since it arises from nonlinear electrodynamics coupled to general relativity and describes a nonsingular space-time.
 Over the years, several properties of the ABG black hole have been extensively studied, including the motion of test particles \cite{Garcia:2013zud}, the spectrum of quasi-normal modes \cite{Toshmatov:2015wga}, absorption phenomena, superradiant amplification effects \cite{dePaula:2024xnd}, and its thermodynamic stability \cite{Lopez:2016oaw}.